 Farmstead Apothecary uses biodegradable paper tubes for its zero-waste packaging.
 By prioritizing plant-based ingredients, the brand minimizes its environmental impact.

 Plant-based also means you can avoid synthetics in your products.
 Farmstead Apothecary specially formulates its products for sensitive skin.
-So, there are no chemicals or toxins that are harsh on the skin.
+So, no chemicals or toxins are harsh on the skin.
 This zero-waste lip balm fits easily in the pocket, making it easy to carry around and therefore an ideal plastic-free chapstick.

 This balm checks the organic, vegan, and handmade boxes.
 The brand offers three flavors - original flavor, cocoa, and fresh mint.
 Lupa offers its balms in a minimalist compostable kraft tube.
 It uses natural and vegan-friendly ingredients all free from harmful chemicals, including plant-based wax, grapeseed and coconut oil, cocoa butter, and essential oils.